vincentbarr/vincentbarr.github.com/_posts/2016-03-12-export-amazon-wishlist-excel.md

 Today, I accidentally deleted my wishlist on Amazon.com.

-Born on April 23, 2010, my list grew to include 931 unread books that I like to believe I'll eventually read.
+Born on April 23, 2010, my list grew to include 931 unread books that I liked to believe I would eventually read.
 A handful of recommendations came from friends and old coworkers, and the majority from the corners of the Internet.

 Fortunately, I realized my mistake immediately and contacted Support who was able to immediately revive my list.